FrankTimmons/TODODEX.Solution/README.md

 Download MySQL Workbench, follow the setup wizard & create a localhost server on port 3306**

-*Note: Keep track of your username and password, this will be used in the connection link under,*
+**Note**: _Keep track of your username and password, this will be used in the connection link under,_
 "**SQL Workbench Configuration**" > "2.
 Insert the following code:"